 Belica wine; autochthonous wines; autochthonous grape varieties; polyphenols; FTIR

-Experimental approach. irstly, for five autochthons grape varieties, their genetic origin and ampelographic and economic characteristics were determined.
-Standard physico-chemical profiles and phenolic components by use of liquid chromatography coupled to triple quadrupole mass spectrometer (LC-QQQ) were determined for 12 corresponding wines from different producers.
+Experimental approach.
+Firstly, the genetic origin and ampelographic and economic characteristics of five autochthonous grape varieties were determined.
+Standard physicochemical profiles and phenolic components of 12 wines from different producers were determined by liquid chromatography coupled to triple quadrupole mass spectrometer (LC-QQQ-MS).
 Fourier-transform infrared spectroscopy (FTIR) was used for determination of standard physicochemical parameters.

 Results and conclusions.
 Ampelographic analysis, which includes the data on producing characteristics and cluster and berry composition of the varieties, revealed significant differences between the analysed grape varieties.
 Results of the physicochemical analysis of the Belica wine showed that all wines met the requirements needed for the production of quality and top quality wines labelled with protected designation of origin (PDO) in Croatian coastal region.
 The LC-QQQ-MS analysis confirmed the presence of different phenolic components in the Belica wines, where the most prominent phenols were flavonoids from the flavan-3-ol group.
 Overall, these results showed that autochthonous grapes from the Kastav region can be used for production of wines with added market value due to a growing demand for autochthonous products on the global market.

 Novelty and scientific contribution.
 The presented results give scientific insight and a basis for further determination of the optimal cultivation technology aimed to take advantage of the best characteristics of each variety for production of a wine with desirable features.